 At 6’6", Old Croghan Man, who was killed between 362 BC and 175 BC, was a giant of a man. he bore every appearance of a nobleman from his well manicured soft hands to his diet, which was rich in meat.

 Clonycavan Man was little more than 5 ft and used pine resin to keep his hair in place.

-Kelly says Old Croghan Man died horribly, had had holes cut in his upper arms through which a rope was pulled through in order to restrain him.
-He was stabbed repeatedly and he had his nipples sliced, before he was finally cut in half.
+Kelly says Old Croghan Man died horribly, having holes cut in his upper arms through which a rope was pulled through in order to restrain him.
+He was stabbed repeatedly and he had his nipples sliced before he was finally cut in half.